 The beach of the resort is not very wide but it is long, with fine sand.
 Those who prefer privacy can always find it on the desert beaches in close vicinity.
 South of the resort are the famous beaches Kalogriya, Elia and Lagomandra.
 Water sports are available in Kalogriya.

-highlights: holiday and hotels in traditional village with old houses, place in Sithonia, Halkidiki Region
+highlights: holiday and hotels in traditional village with old houses, village in Sithonia, Halkidiki